 How justified are these concerns?
 Let's look at each one and see what we come up with.

 First of All, What Is Sous Vide?

 Sous vide is a French term that translates as "under vacuum."
 You can cook in a sous vide machine by using the water displacement method--lowering the bag slowly into the water and letting the water pressure push the air out of the bag--but sous vide was originally used only with vacuum sealed food.

 A vacuum sealer not only removes more air, it also makes food easier and safer to store before, during, and after cooking it sous vide.
-(I have a lot of articles about this, including: Why Every Kitchen Needs a Vacuum Sealer and How to Save Time, Money, and Food with Your Sous Vide + Vacuum Sealer).
+(We have a lot of articles about vacuum sealers, including: Why Every Kitchen Needs a Vacuum Sealer and How to Save Time, Money, and Food with Your Sous Vide + Vacuum Sealer).

 Restaurants have been using the sous vide method for decades.
 It provides an easy way to bring food to precise temperatures and leave it there until it's ready to be plated--no overcooking, no drying out.

 Sous vide has been around for a long time, but it really caught the public's attention in 2011, when Modernist Cuisine came out.
 This book was the first real champion of the sous vide method and was the beginning of home cooks becoming interested in using sous vide.
 Yet the method has been slow to catch on, despite the large number of inexpensive immersion circulators that have entered the market in recent years.